Policies

 Parent / Instructor Meetings

 At the end of each year, your child will receive an annual evaluation form from his/her teachers.
-We want you to be aware of your child’s progress, attendance, strengths, etc. If you would like to meet with Artistic Staff during other times of the year to discuss any questions or concerns, please schedule an appointment through the office.
+We want you to be aware of your child’s progress, attendance, strengths, etc. If you would like to meet with the Artistic Staff during other times of the year to discuss any questions or concerns, please schedule an appointment through the office.

 Medical

-If your child has had a fever, or vomited 24 hours prior to class, please keep them home for their best possible recovery and out of consideration for others.
+If your child has had a fever or vomited 24 hours prior to class, please keep them home for their best possible recovery and out of consideration for others.

 We strive to enforce safety, but occasionally accidents happen.
-If your child becomes ill, or is injured during class, a parent/guardian will be called.
-Please return to the studio as soon as possible to pick up your child and seek any medical follow up you deem necessary.
+If your child becomes ill or is injured during class, a parent/guardian will be called.
+Please return to the studio as soon as possible to pick up your child and seek any medical follow-up you deem necessary.
 HBPA requests that you have proper health insurance for your child in case of an emergency or injury.

 Class Policies For Students